How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Variance estimation

-If an estimator for $\psi^*$ is used that would be efficient were $\theta^*$ known, solving unbiased estimating equations of the form $P_n U^{eff}_1(\psi,\theta^*)=0$, its variance is not affected by whether the nuisance parameter $\theta^*$ is estimated by solving partial score equations or the true $\theta^*$ is plugged in.
-That means that for such estimator, the true limiting variance is given by the sandwich estimator (\ref{sandwichest}), which will typically be provided by standard software if $\hat{\theta}$ is plugged in in a first step.
+If an estimator for $\psi$ is used that would be efficient were $\theta$ known, solving unbiased estimating equations of the form $P_n U^{eff}_1(\psi,\theta^*)=0$, the variance of $\hat{\psi}$ is not affected by whether the nuisance parameter $\theta$ is estimated by solving (partial) score equations or the true $\theta$ is plugged in.
+That means that for such estimator, the true limiting variance is given by the sandwich estimator (\ref{sandwichest}), which will typically be provided by standard software if $\hat{\theta}$ is plugged in as a first step.